Nerotek01/Nerotek01/README.md

 <td width="50%">

 **State & Persistence**
 MongoDB for player profiles, stats, and economy data.
 Redis for caching, distributed locks, and cross-service event streams.
-All storage access is non-blocking, with MongoDB connection pooling and Redis pipeline batching to minimize round-trips.
+All storage access is non-blocking, with connection pooling and pipeline batching.

 </td>
 <td width="50%">

 **Infrastructure & Orchestration**
 Dockerized service deployment with compose-based orchestration.
 Each microservice is containerized and independently scalable.
-Health checks, graceful shutdowns, and rolling updates are part of the deployment contract — not afterthoughts.
+Health checks, graceful shutdowns, and rolling updates are part of the deployment contract.

 </td>
 </tr>